jor-rainey/Portfolio_Projects/UK_Air_Travel_Project/Readme.md

 The colour scheme and fonts (sans-serif white and yellow on a black background) have been selected to evoke the airport departure board colour schemes that are ubiquitous across the world.

-The punctiality pie charts follow an intuitive Green - Red traffic light system which is also used for the punctuality distribution.
+The punctuality pie charts follow an intuitive Green - Red traffic light system which is also used for the punctuality distribution.
 The addition of this colour to the punctuality distribution reinforces the information already displayed on the y-axis and helps to make the chart intuitively understandable.

 The airlines are coloured to match the main colour of their livery, again to make the information more intuitive to understand.
 The only drawback being that many airlines use similar reds and blues.
-However given the number of airlines within the data set it is impossible to give distinct colours to each airline and this compromise is unaviodable.
+However given the number of airlines within the data set it is impossible to give distinct colours to each airline and this compromise is unavoidable.